Face Shields: What To Know & Where To Buy Them

 So, you want to keep yourself and others protected but you need a literal breather from your face mask?
 We get it — we're still adjusting to having our noses and mouths covered in fabric, sweating it out in the hot summer sun, too.
 Luckily, cloth masks (in some cases) aren't the only option for helping prevent the spread of the coronavirus.
 If you're looking for a fresh way to responsibly set the bottom half of your face free, meet: the shield.

-There are more than a few benefits to swapping out your mask, breathable as it may be, for a face shield.
-In addition to being easy to clean and reuse, face shields allow us to see and react to one another's expressions.
-The protective alternatives can also help cut down on instances of touching our faces while wearing a mask — think anything from clearing off lens-fog from our glasses to readjusting our masks in order to sip a drink.
+There are more than a few benefits to cycling a face shield into our mask-wearing routines: face shields are easy to clean and reuse; they allow us to see and react to one another's expressions; they can help cut down on face-touching instances while also wearing a mask (think anything from clearing off lens-fog on glasses to readjusting masks in order to sip a drink).
 However, it's important to note: according to a recent report from the Journal of the American Medical Association, in order for a face shield to act as an effective substitute, it should extend below the chin and out to the ears (with no exposed gap between the forehead and the headpiece).
-If your shield doesn't offer proper coverage for keeping respiratory droplets at bay, then it may be better served as an extra form of protection during instances where you may need to remove your mask in public.
+If your shield doesn't offer proper coverage for keeping respiratory droplets at bay, then it should only be used as an extra form of protection in situations where you may need to remove your mask in public.

-Ahead, find a lineup of face shields that you can readily add to your COVID-curbing collection of protective accessories today.
+Ahead, find ten face shields that you can readily add to your COVID-curbing lineup of protective accessories today.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.